To Peel or Not to Peel? That is the question.

 Again, proper followup it vital.
 Call her the next day to answer questions and assure her that you are available if she needs anything.
 You want to share in your client’s experience as it’s happening.

 Your more sensitive clients will benefit from doing a chemical peel every other month rather than combining them.
-Alternate peel and dermaplane facials that include enzymes and masks and your client will experience more enjoyable treatments and cumulative anti-aging results that she will love.
+Alternating chemical peel treatments with dermaplaning facials that include enzymes and masks will allow your client will experience more enjoyable treatments and cumulative anti-aging results that she will love.

 The combination of dermaplaning and chemical peels is a great treatment but it’s not for every client.
 Get to know your client skin and expectations before proceeding.
 Remember, a happy client is a loyal client who refers friends, family and coworkers.